 Parents use different styles to interact with their children.
 Researcher Diana Baumrind has spent years studying parents and children.
-She describes four ways that parents interact with children.
+She describes four ways that parents interact with their children.
 Take the short quiz below to learn about your parenting style.
 Circle or write down the numbers of at least five statements below that are most like you.

 - I would rather have no rules than to worry about breaking them.